 The normal hearing threshold is -10 to 25 decibels.
-Hearing Impairment (HI) is defined when an ear can only receive sound of 26 decibels or more.
+Hearing Impairment (HI) is defined when an ear can only receive sounds of 26 decibels or more.
 HI can be divided into five levels of severity: mild, moderate, moderately severe, severe and profound.
 HI is considered ‘significant’ when the degree of impairment is moderate grade or worse in the better ear.

 The nature of HI can be conductive, sensorineural or mixed.
 Conductive HI is caused by problems in the conduction of sounds in the outer and/or middle ear, such as earwax occlusion and middle ear effusion.
 Sensorineural HI involves impairment found in the inner ear and/or auditory nerves, whereas mixed HI includes both conductive and sensorineural components.
 Management plans for HI vary from person to person, depending on the severity and nature of the problem.

-HI itself does not hinder cognitive development but communication and language development will be affected.
+HI itself does not hinder cognitive development but the communication and language development of children with HI will be affected.
 The lack of a solid first language (sign or spoken) and of interactive learning experience will affect acquisition of information and knowledge.
-These children may as a result fail to develop their full potentials.
+These children may, as a result, fail to fulfill their full potentials.

 Genetic causes account for roughly 50-60% of children with HI but most cases are autosomal recessive.
 These include gene mutations, chromosomal abnormalities and genetic syndromes.
-Studies found that many genes are related to HI, with some causing mild HI and others significant HI.
+Studies reveal that many genes are related to HI, with some causing mild HI and others significant HI.
 Common genetic mutation testing is provided by the Clinical Genetic Service of DH.

 Meanwhile, many non-genetic factors can also lead to HI.
 Sensorineural HI may result from multiple causes, including intrauterine infections or certain drugs taken by the pregnant mother, adverse events during delivery, brain and ear infections, as well as trauma or tumors affecting related structures during infancy and childhood.
-Conductive hearing loss may result from infection or obstruction of the ear canal and middle ear such as impacted ear wax and secretory otitis media.
+Conductive hearing loss may result from infection or obstruction of the ear canal and middle ear, such as impacted ear wax and secretory otitis media.